-The Ministry of Children, Equality and Social Inclusion (BLD) has responsibility for child welfare services and measures to support families in difficulty.
+The Ministry of Children and Equality (BLD) has responsibility for child welfare services and measures to support families in difficulty.

 Ministry of Labour and Social Affairs (ASD) has responsibility for social security, pensions and social assistance.

 Norwegian Directorate of Health (Hdir) (Hdir) is the National Directorate for Health Services.
 Its responsibilities include health services and measures to prevent illness and social problems.
 The directorate deals with applications for authorization to practice as a health personnel in Norway.

 Nav The Norwegian Labour and Welfare Organisation has responsibility for pensions, social security benefits, qualification programmes and other employment measures and social assistance.